stephanieyshi/word-embeddings-bias/data/data.md

 # Data

 Our data comes from a number of sources.
 The first source is from the *Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings* paper.
+Since there is no gold standard, we do not have any test or gold standard datasets.

 ### Debiasing Word Embeddings Paper: